Dandara-Aryadne/Dandara-Aryadne/README.md

-### Hey, up in here!🤯 Aqui é a Dandara Aryadne, artista triste, futura programadora surtada.
+### Hey, up in here!🤯 Aqui é a Dandara Aryadne,
+### artista triste e TALVEZ futura programadora surtada

 - 🌱 I’m currently learning and freaking out with Js and React...
 - 🤔 I’m looking for help with Js and React